top of page

 If you want more than a pretty picture, you must correct for a smaller satellite’s limitations with sound scientific principles.

-The choice of components used in smaller satellites imposes inherent constraints.
-The satellite’s attitude and position measurements are less accurate than those of its larger counterparts.
 Satellite control, pointing, and temperature management are also less precise.
 The imager’s radiometric response is more variable and degrades over time.
 One can expect more spatial anomalies.

 You compensate for these anomalies using more sophisticated processing.